wesley-ruede/Android/README.md

 10/30/19 -- Implemented a process for users to create an account with an email and password.
 There is a button to sign out.
 User data and credentials are stored in Google's Firebase near real-time database for persistence.
 See comments in Main_Activity.java for notes on the process as well as relating files and methods used.

 11/03/19 -- added a user account to be stored with firebse/Firestore in the future.

+11/06/19 -- I've hit trouble with trying to get a download link.
+This is day three of trying to figure out the process.
+I thinking I need to use an OnCompleteListner() and then follow up with an OnCompleteListener() in the StoreData method that will be declared.
+Right now the code works but, the final output is not as expected.
+I want to be able to store the data in the cloud